 U.S. weekly LNG exports edge up

-Liquefied natural gas exports from the United States increased during the week ending June 17.
+Liquefied natural gas (LNG) exports from the U.S. facilities increased during the seven days between October 15 and 21.

-The US Energy Information Administration (EIA) noted in its weekly report that a total of eight LNG cargoes departed the export facilities.
+The U.S. Energy Information Administration noted in its weekly report that the facilities shipped a total of 14 cargoes.

-The eight tankers departing the United States LNG export plants had a combined LNG-carrying capacity of 29 billion cubic feet.
+The vessels had a combined LNG-carrying capacity of 41 billion cubic feet (Bcf).